Opentrons/Protocols/protocols/1adec6/README.md

 Finally, the OT-2 will transfer user specified aliquots to destination plates.

+**Update (06/07/2021)**: This protocol has been updated and will no longer transfer the aliquots at the end from columns 11 and 12.

 Explanation of complex parameters below:
 * **P300-Multi Mount**: Select which mount the P300-Multi Pipette is attached to.
 * **Number of Destination Plates**: Select the number of destination plates.